enkiv2/fern/README.md

 	sudo make install
 ```

+When you start fern for the first time, it will prompt you for your instance URL, email, and password.
+(To reset this, delete ~/.fern)

+If you would like to import your existing history of posts, mentions, and favorites, type `:import_history`.
+This may take a long time.

 ## Philosophy

 Fern comes out of some discussions on the fediverse about how user interface design influences behavior & how certain kinds of norms developed around reading whole threads in usenet because of the design of news clients.
 The UI of fern is an experiment in trying to encourage users to read entire threads, read their entire timeline, and treat the fediverse more like a medium for serious discussion (i.e., to de-twitterize the fediverse's culture with regard to sealioning).